-Under paragraph 2, article 154-bis of the Consolidated Finance Law (TUF), Paolo Fietta, in his capacity as corporate financial reporting manager, attests that the accounting information contained herein is consistent with the Company's document results, books and accounting records.
+Under par.
+2, art.
+154-bis of the Consolidated Finance Law (TUF), Paolo Fietta, in his capacity as Financial Reporting Manager, attests that the accounting information contained herein is consistent with the Company's document results, books and accounting records.